- 2 tbsp vegetable oil

 Bacon is pork that has been cured one of two ways: dry or wet.
 It can be bought as both rashers…

-- 3 carrot, cut into small pieces
+- 3 carrots, cut into small pieces

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 2 onion, cut into small pieces
+- 2 onions, cut into small pieces

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…

 - 3 celery sticks, cut into small pieces